redpandaltd/faas-auth-apikey/README.md

-# OpenFaaS API Key Authentication Extension
+# OpenFaaS API Key Authentication

-This is part of OpenFaaS C# Template.
+This is part of OpenFaaS ASPNET Functions.
 It provides API Key authentication based on a secret.

 ## Installing

 Add a package reference from NuGet

 ```
-dotnet add package Redpanda.OpenFaaS.Extensions.Authentication
+dotnet add package Redpanda.Extensions.OpenFaaS.ApiKeyAuth
 ```

 ## Usage